 I also love the farm pizza for lunch.
 It is topped with diced tomato, eggplant, mozzarella, basil, and macadamia nut pesto.

 We purchased some fresh papaya and lilikoi (and grabbed a plastic knife) to take to the beach.
-Lilikoi is a variety of passion fruit and it was fun trying it for the first time!
+Lilikoi is a variety of passion fruit, and it was fun trying it for the first time!

-If you have extra time, you can also make reservations for a farm tour.
-Keep in mind that the Kahuku Farm Cafe is only open Friday thru Sunday from 11 a.m. to 4 p.m.
+Keep in mind that the Kahuku Farm Cafe is only open Friday through Sunday from 11 a.m. to 4 p.m.

-5. Scratch Kitchen
+Scratch Kitchen

 They are open for brunch and dinner.
 However, they are known for their brunch dishes, especially their famous Milk & Cereal Pancakes.